CDC says many Americans can now go outside without a mask | Health

 “In the vast majority of outdoor scenarios, transmission risk is low,” Javid said.

-Javid has favoured outdoor mask-wearing requirements because he believes they increase indoor mask-wearing, but he said Americans can understand the relative risks and make good decisions.
+Javid has favored outdoor mask-wearing requirements because he believes they increase indoor mask-wearing, but he said Americans can understand the relative risks and make good decisions.

-''The key thing is to make sure people wear masks indoors" while in public spaces, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)